Ace Cash Achieves Self Reported Market Cap of $49.69 Million (ACEC)

-Ace Cash (ACEC) traded flat against the dollar during the 1 day period ending at 11:00 AM ET on June 23rd.
-Ace Cash has a market cap of $49.69 million and approximately $789.64 worth of Ace Cash was traded on exchanges in the last day.
-One Ace Cash token can now be purchased for $0.25 or 0.00001426 BTC on cryptocurrency exchanges.
-Over the last seven days, Ace Cash has traded flat against the dollar.
+Ace Cash (ACEC) traded flat against the U.S. dollar during the 1-day period ending at 17:00 PM E.T. on June 23rd.
+Over the last week, Ace Cash has traded flat against the U.S. dollar.
+Ace Cash has a total market cap of $49.69 million and $789.64 worth of Ace Cash was traded on exchanges in the last day.
+One Ace Cash token can now be bought for approximately $0.25 or 0.00001426 BTC on major exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.